How Often Do Couples in Long-Term Relationships Have Sex?

 - Try emotional “scheduling” of sex

-- Touch each other: kiss, hug, cuddle, make massage, hold hands every day to nurture a stronger connection and a greater sensuality
+- Touch each other: kiss, hug, cuddle, make massage, and hold hands every day to nurture a stronger connection and a greater sensuality

-- Share your fantasies
+- Share your fantasies and needs

 - Plan intimacy dates weekly